zhixin9001/2021-SAA/note/tips.md

     - Partition placement groups, availablity, max 7 partitions per az, can be used to deploy large distributed and replicated workloads, such as HDFS, HBase, and Cassandra, across distinct racks. visibility: which instances are in which partitions. share information accross Partitions
     - Spread placement groups, can span multiple az in the same Region.
 You can have a maximum of 7 running instances per Availability Zone per group. suitable for mixing instance types or launching instances over time.
 - volume types
+    - IOPS cannot be directly increased on a gp2 volume without increasing its size
     - SSD-backed volumes, frequent read/write operations with small I/O size, IOPS(每秒的讀寫次數),
         - General Purpose SSD — gp2/3, Provides a balance of price and performance.
 We recommend these volumes for most workloads.
 IOPS/Volume of 16,000. allows a burst in performance when needed.
         - Provisioned IOPS SSD — io1/io2/io2 Block Express ‡, Provides high performance for mission-critical, low-latency, or high-throughput workloads. io1/io2 maximum of 64,000 IOPS and provide up to 1,000 MB/s of throughput per volume. io2 Block Express ‡ has 4*64000=256000, and 4000mb/s
+            - Multi-Attach
     - HDD-backed volumes, throughput (measured in MiB/s) is a better performance measure than IOPS.
 CANNOT be used as a boot volume
         - Throughput Optimized HDD, st1 — A low-cost HDD designed for frequently accessed, throughput-intensive workloads. max IOPS/Volume of 500
         - Cold HDD, sc1 — The lowest-cost HDD design for less frequently accessed workloads. max IOPS/Volume of 250.